emipa606/RealisticHumanSounds/README.md

 - Added support for female sounds.
 - Added volume-sliders
 - Added setting to select different soundpacks
+- Added settings to select to play death or wounded sounds
 - Male soundpack 2, Female soundpack 1 and 2 provided by [S]Quo-S, taken from FO4 and BF5
 - Male soundpack 3 provided by Battlefleet Covfefe, taken mainly from Skyrim